Gondola ride in Venice: What you need to know + tips & review

 There are, of course, plenty of other combo tours, including gondola rides.
 You can see every available tour, including walks, meals, and museums, here.

-I highly recommend a ride with a gondola in Venice.
+I highly recommend a ride on a gondola in Venice.
 It’s one of the things that every traveler should enjoy at least once while visiting the city.
 It’s up to you to find a gondola on-site or pre-book a seat.
-What matters the most is to enjoy one.
+What matters most is to enjoy one.
 It’s going to be, for sure, a marvelous experience.
-Oh, and make sure to have enough space on your camera’s memory.
-You’ll need it!

 Pin it for later